 How does a responsive layout work?

 Simply, the layout changes based on the size and capabilities of the device.

-For instance, on a smartphone users would see content as a single column, whereas on a tablet the same exact content will show within two columns.
-It's quite brilliant, actually.
+For instance, a smartphone user would see content as a single column, whereas on a tablet the same exact content will show within two columns.
+It’s quite brilliant, actually.
 We can thank Ethan Marcotte for originally defining responsive web design 5 years ago.

 Why are responsive web frameworks important?